High-$T_c$ Berezinskii-Kosterlitz-Thouless transition in 2D superconducting systems with coupled deep and quasi-flat electronic bands with van Hove singularities: Introduction

 To incorporate the essential characteristics of the electronic band structure of a FeSe monolayer into our model, we utilize a two-band tight-binding approach that effectively represents the fundamental aspects of the FeSe monolayer's electronic structure \cite{werner,ashwin,raghu,rafael}.
 Specifically, we consider a two-band electronic 2D system with a quasi-flat band and a deep band, together with multichannel pairing interactions able to induce strong-coupling multi-gap superconductivity.
+Remarkably, the band features and density of states emerging from the two-band tight-binding model closely resemble those of the minimal two-band model discussed in the Refs. \cite{werner,ashwin,raghu,rafael}.
+This correspondence suggests that our adopted two-band tight-binding model is likely to capture the distinctive characteristics of the FeSe monolayer, which are key for evaluating the superconducting properties of the system.
+In this work, our objective was to propose a broadly relevant two-band system characterized by the coexistence of quasi-flat and deep bands in the same 2D superconducting system, in order to produce a condensate with a mixture of BCS-like and BEC-like partial condensates, offering the optimal conditions to stabilize BKT transitions at high critical temperature.
 Particular emphasis is placed on the physically relevant configuration involving a quasi-flat band (with intra-band pairing ranging from weak to strong) coupled with a deep band (with weak intra-band pairing).
 We place focus on the effect of the pairing interactions and the van Hove singularity of the quasi-flat band on the BKT transition temperature of the two-band 2D superconductors.
 Weak coupling strengths in the deep band and even a small pair-exchange coupling are able to suppress the pseudogap regime and stabilize high values of the BKT temperature of the two-band 2D system.
 In this manner, we demonstrate a unique screening-like mechanism acting on the BKT transition.
+In the framework of the examined two-band electronic system, we have explicitly accounted for both intraband couplings, wherein Cooper pairs undergo creation and annihilation within the same band, and pair-exchange interband coupling, where Cooper pairs are created in one band and annihilated in the other.
+A formal transformation of the multi-orbital BCS mean-field Hamiltonian from an orbital basis representation to a band basis representation is undertaken, leading to pair-exchange and cross-pair interband interactions in the band representation.
+The same mechanism is at work when a real-space Hamiltonian with local interactions is diagonalized in a band representation, with the emergence of pairing amplitudes in all channels, as intraband and interband ones.
+Interband couplings are therefore commonly present in multicomponent electronic systems, whatever the microscopic origin, orbital or geometrical.
+Our considered multicomponent system incorporates the above described physics and does not depend on a particular origin of the pairing interaction.\\